arduino/docs-content/content/software/plc-ide/tutorials/plc-programming-introduction/content.md

 For example, if you want to add the 1.1.1 version of the 'Arduino_MachineControl' library, respective information must be introduced to its fields accordingly.

 It is possible to find this information using the [Arduino Library List](https://www.arduinolibraries.info/) or referencing the indexed library on your development environment if you have downloaded it to use within Arduino IDE.
-By navigating manually to the local libraries directory, you can access the meta-data from the 'library.properties' of the desired library.
+By navigating manually to the local libraries directory on your development environment, you can access the meta-data from the 'library.properties' of the desired library.

 ***Currently only publicly available libraries can be added to the PLC IDE Arduino Sketch, and you can check its availability by searching in the [Arduino Library List](https://www.arduinolibraries.info/).***